Former Plaid Cymru leader Dafydd Elis-Thomas dies aged 78

 He was also the MP for Meirionydd and then Meirionydd Nant Conwy between 1974 and 1992, before being appointed to the House of Lords in 1992.

-He left Plaid in 2016 and sat as an independent, serving in both Carwyn Jones and Mark Drakeford’s governments.
+He left Plaid in 2016 and sat as an independent, serving in both Carwyn Jones’ and Mark Drakeford’s governments as minister for culture, sport and tourism, until he stood down from frontline politics in 2021.

 Rhun ap Iorwerth, the leader of Plaid Cymru, led the tributes to Lord Elis-Thomas.